myndzi/simple-backoff/README.md

 - For linear, the range is the same as the step.
 - For exponential, the range is the difference between the previous value and the current value.
 The previous value is calculated from the initial value when applicable.
 - For fibonacci, the range is the difference between the last value in the sequence and the current value in the sequence.
 When these are the same (e.g. at the beginning of a sequence), the range is the same as the current value.
+- For fixed backoff, the range is the difference between the previous value and the current value, or the first value when the backoff is in its initial state.

 The point of the `jitter` option is to vary values such as reconnect times from clients when a server restarts to avoid everything trying to reconnect at the same time.